NANDI001/NANDI001/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Hi 👋 My name is HARAPRASAD NANDI
+### Hi there 👋
+NANDI here...
 =================================

 Developer & Designer
 --------------------

 I started to learn code as a hobby.
-Now I am working on brushing up my skills on different project...
+Now I am working on brushing up my skills on different projects...

 ### Skills